 These studies support our sense that "typical" kidney function in people with DS is less than "typical" kidney function in those without DS.
 This may suggest a genetic difference due to DS.
 However, before accepting that there is a genetic inevitability, we suggest considering a few things.

 We know from our experience that many people with DS do not drink enough fluids.
 Dehydration from not drinking enough fluids can contribute to kidney dysfunction.
 Therefore, even if it is "normal" or "typical" for someone with DS to have decreased kidney function, we still recommend optimizing kidney function by drinking plenty of fluids.
 How much is enough is up for some debate but consider drinking at least 1.5 to 2 liters of fluids (50-70 ounces) per day (in addition to what is available in the foods you eat).
-We have several resources in our Resource Library on the topic of hydration.
-They can be found here.
+We have several resources in our Resource Library on hydration.

 Abnormal kidney function in people with DS may have both reversible and irreversible components.
 Further assessment of abnormal kidney function may reveal contributing causes that can be addressed/treated with appropriate interventions.